Magesh-cyber/Magesh-cyber/README.md

 ## 🔥 Featured Projects

+###  SERVICE 1
+- Unified government e-service applying portal
+- Main goal: availability and ease of use

+###  C-TRACE
+- A SaaS application to control and monitor industry's carbon emission
+- continuous tracking and provisde AI insights reduce such CO2e

 ### 🔐 Website Vulnerability Analyzer
 - Detects vulnerabilities like XSS, SQL Injection
 - Built using web scanning techniques